Blog

 WP Plugin - Currencyr

-As mentioned earlier, the plugin can be integrated with a number of WordPress-compatible e-commerce plugins such as WooCommerce, WP-eCommerce and Easy Digital Downloads …
+As stated earlier, the Currencyr plugin integrates with various WP-compatible e-commerce plugins like WP-eCommerce and Easy Digital Downloads …

-And there you have it!
-Now you know how to easily add a currency converter to your WordPress site.
+Congratulations!
+Now you can go and easily add currency conversion to your WordPress site.

 To learn more about WordPress e-commerce plugins, see the tutorial below: